hocuscodus/qed-lang/tour.md

 {% include sandboxframe.html qedsrc="tour/concurrency.qed" gui="0" height="210px" %}

-This introduces another fundamental GUI concept, **parallelism**.
-GUI components are parallel (asynchronous), whereas forms/dialogs are blocking (synchronous).
+This introduces another fundamental GUI concept, **concurrency**.
+GUI components are concurrent (asynchronous), whereas forms/dialogs are blocking (synchronous).

 We'll present live examples of this soon but first, we need to introduce the last fundamental GUI concept, the **UI definition**.